juliebugmtl/cewp559-progress/PROJECT.md

 POST http://localhost/api/items/
 ```

-and you have to spceify the `body` of the request as:
+and you have to specify the `body` of the request as:

 ```
 {